 Keeping your baby’s bed tidy

 Balloons, flowers and banners are not allowed on the unit.
 A small machine washable toy is allowed if your baby is in an unheated cot.
 Toys are not allowed in or around the incubators.
+As your baby grows we will suggest suitable toys for their development to use during your neonatal stay.

 Mobile phones and cameras